whatalnk/nbconvert_export_r/README.md

 jupyter nbconvert --debug --to=script my_notebook.ipynb
 ```

-Markdown cell and input cell number is exported as comment, like `--to=python`
+Markdown cell and input cell number is exported as comment, like `--to=python`.

 ### R Notebook (.Rmd)
 ```
 jupyter nbconvert --debug --to=RNotebook my_notebook.ipynb
 ````

+Code cells which has `"notshow" = true` in metadata are not in exported files.

 ## Install